mhdzumair/mediaflow-proxy/README.md

 - `API_PASSWORD`: Optional.
 Protects against unauthorized access and API network abuses.
 - `ENABLE_STREAMING_PROGRESS`: Optional.
 Enable streaming progress logging.
 Default is `false`.
 - `DISABLE_HOME_PAGE`: Optional.
 Disables the home page UI.
-Returns 404 for the root path and direct access to index.html.
+Returns 403 for the root path and direct access to index.html.
 Default is `false`.
 - `DISABLE_DOCS`: Optional.
 Disables the API documentation (Swagger UI).
-Returns 404 for the /docs path.
+Returns 403 for the /docs path.
 Default is `false`.
 - `DISABLE_SPEEDTEST`: Optional.
 Disables the speedtest UI.
-Returns 404 for the /speedtest path and direct access to speedtest.html.
+Returns 403 for the /speedtest path and direct access to speedtest.html.
 Default is `false`.
 - `STREMIO_PROXY_URL`: Optional.
 Stremio server URL for alternative content proxying.
 Example: `http://127.0.0.1:11470`.
 - `M3U8_CONTENT_ROUTING`: Optional.
 Routing strategy for M3U8 content URLs: `mediaflow` (default), `stremio`, or `direct`.
+- `ENABLE_HLS_PREBUFFER`: Optional.
+Enables HLS pre-buffering for improved streaming performance.
+Default: `false`.
+Enable this when you experience frequent buffering or want to improve playback smoothness for high-bitrate streams.
+Note that enabling pre-buffering increases memory usage and may not be suitable for low-memory environments.
+- `HLS_PREBUFFER_SEGMENTS`: Optional.
+Number of HLS segments to pre-buffer ahead.
+Default: `5`.
+Only effective when `ENABLE_HLS_PREBUFFER` is `true`.
+- `HLS_PREBUFFER_CACHE_SIZE`: Optional.
+Maximum number of HLS segments to keep in memory cache.
+Default: `50`.
+Only effective when `ENABLE_HLS_PREBUFFER` is `true`.
+- `HLS_PREBUFFER_MAX_MEMORY_PERCENT`: Optional.
+Maximum percentage of system memory to use for HLS pre-buffer cache.
+Default: `80`.
+Only effective when `ENABLE_HLS_PREBUFFER` is `true`.
+- `HLS_PREBUFFER_EMERGENCY_THRESHOLD`: Optional.
+Emergency threshold (%) to trigger aggressive HLS cache cleanup.
+Default: `90`.
+Only effective when `ENABLE_HLS_PREBUFFER` is `true`.
+- `ENABLE_DASH_PREBUFFER`: Optional.
+Enables DASH pre-buffering for improved streaming performance.
+Default: `false`.
+Enable this when you experience frequent buffering or want to improve playback smoothness for high-bitrate streams.
+Note that enabling pre-buffering increases memory usage and may not be suitable for low-memory environments.
+- `DASH_PREBUFFER_SEGMENTS`: Optional.
+Number of DASH segments to pre-buffer ahead.
+Default: `5`.
+Only effective when `ENABLE_DASH_PREBUFFER` is `true`.
+- `DASH_PREBUFFER_CACHE_SIZE`: Optional.
+Maximum number of DASH segments to keep in memory cache.
+Default: `50`.
+Only effective when `ENABLE_DASH_PREBUFFER` is `true`.
+- `DASH_PREBUFFER_MAX_MEMORY_PERCENT`: Optional.
+Maximum percentage of system memory to use for DASH pre-buffer cache.
+Default: `80`.
+Only effective when `ENABLE_DASH_PREBUFFER` is `true`.
+- `DASH_PREBUFFER_EMERGENCY_THRESHOLD`: Optional.
+Emergency threshold (%) to trigger aggressive DASH cache cleanup.
+Default: `90`.
+Only effective when `ENABLE_DASH_PREBUFFER` is `true`.
+- `FORWARDED_ALLOW_IPS`: Optional.
+Controls which IP addresses are trusted to provide forwarded headers (X-Forwarded-For, X-Forwarded-Proto, etc.) when MediaFlow Proxy is deployed behind reverse proxies or load balancers.
+Default: `127.0.0.1`.
+See [Forwarded Headers Configuration](#forwarded-headers-configuration) for detailed usage.

 ### Transport Configuration